WhisperinCheetah/fibonacci/README.md

 UNIMPLEMENTED.
 This implementation uses fast matrix multiplication and a cool matrix identity which states that:

 $$\begin{pmatrix}1 & 1\\\ 1 & 0\end{pmatrix}^2 = \begin{pmatrix}F(n+1) & F(n)\\\ F(n) & F(n-1)\end{pmatrix}$$

+This can be easily proven using linear algebra.